 In fact, according to ‘About IBHS’ & ‘DisasterSafety.org’, roof damage is present in 85 percent to 95 percent of wind-related insured property losses each year (source – https://www.disastersafety.org/high_winds/), so a wise homeowner will be mindful of the damage that can occur as a result of high winds and the post-storm actions that should be taken to ensure your roof is sound.

-Should you discover any of these signs of trouble, contact a roofer for a professional inspection as soon as possible.
+Should you discover any of these signs of trouble when identifying roof wind damage, contact a roofer for a professional inspection as soon as possible.